 So, remember to keep checking the app for such offers.

 After earning sweatcoins, you can exchange them for the following rewards:

 Daily Offers rewards you with gift cards and free services.
 Such rewards include a 70% discount on jewelry products (9.99 sweatcoins) and a 50% discount on swimwear (20 sweatcoins).

 It’s also worth noting that offers keep changing on daily basis.

 2. Spotlight Offers

 These offers include free trials from companies that have partnered with Sweatcoin.
 These include a free trial for Amazon Music.

-Almost identical to spotlight offers since they are also free trials such as free trial to Amazon Prime.
+Almost identical to spotlight offers since they are also free trials such as free trials to Amazon Prime.